Toucaan/toucaan.docs/docs/core-concepts/space.md

 Toucaan is not a single design system.
 It is rather a conventional css framework with handpicked lessons from several sources.
 Toucaan is a logical approach to the art of application design that is much better at scaling and easier to maintain over the years.

-Read more about intrinsic design and the fundamentals of [a css router](https://bubblin.io/blog/a-css-router) for an in-depth analysis.
+Read more about intrinsic design and the core-concepts of [a css router](https://bubblin.io/blog/a-css-router) for an in-depth analysis.

 Open `space.md` (this page) and edit some lines: the site **reloads automatically** and displays your changes.